-This application is for the smaller of two applications submitted alongside of each other for construction a general purpose livestock buildings including a covered feed area which links up to the existing cubical housing.
+Permission was granted for the same works submitted here under NYM2020/0659/FLwhich was for the larger of two applications submitted alongside of each other for construction a general purpose livestock buildings including a covered feed area which links up to the existing cubical housing.
 The two proposals together result in the replacement of part of the area of the silage pit and would mean that the open feed yard area to the front the silage pit is no longer required as a feed area thereby improving the levels of dirty run off from the farm.

-The proposed link building measures 6.09m by 12m with the height to eaves being 4.57m and 7.05m to the ridge.
-The leanto element of this building is 32m long and 4.57m wide, 3.76m to the eaves and 4.57m to the point where it attaches to Building 1 at eaves level.
+The proposed building measures 32m by 18.5m with the height to eaves being 4.57m and 7.05m to the ridge.
 The building will be constructed with concrete panel walls and Yorkshire Boarding with a dark grey sheeted roof.
 It is to be located within the existing operational area of the farm and therefore can be easily connected to the existing slurry lagoons.
-The other application is for a larger building to which this building will attached.
+The second application is for a smaller lean-to building off the side of this one and will provide a link to the cubical house.

 The applications (NYM2020/659/FL & NYM2020/0660/FL) are part of a drive to improve environmental conditions for the site and for livestock with regard to reducing dirty water runoff from the site by providing a covered feed area.
-There is no proposed increase in herd size as a result of this application; however there will be a reduction in the straw usage across the site and a reduction in hauling feed /bedding to the site.
+There is no proposed increase in herd size as a result of this application; however there will be a reduction in the straw usage across the site and a reduction in hauling feed /bedding to the site